 I get a lot of questions about working with an optimization specialist.
 People ask ‘what do you really do’ or ‘what does a conversion rate optimization professional really do for my business’.
 Sometimes I get people who know about A/B testing and just want to A/B test everything, which can be a mistake.
 It’s like their intention is to A/B test to profitability, which is not something that you can actually do.
 It’s a really slow road if you are trying to tweak small things to get to a point where your product or service is profitable and generating income.

-This is what you should expect from working with an optimization consultant.
+This is what you should expect from working with a conversion optimization specialist:

 First off, you want somebody who knows a lot about marketing.
 I do user experience, but that’s more optional.
 For instance, if you actually have a product and you want a consultant to take a look at the customer experience as well.
 In that case, UX is just a bonus.

-What you really want to have from a consultant is an understanding of marketing optimization.
+What you really want to have from a CRO specialist is an understanding of marketing optimization.